How to measure the results of a PR campaign?

 Once you know what you want to achieve, you could prepare a PR strategy to achieve your goals.

 Do you want to raise brand awareness?
 Spark interest in new products?
 Make your audience undertake a specific action?
+Check the sentiment around your new service or product?
+Assess the success of a campaign?

 Remember to set up all the tools you’re going to use in advance, even if that’s just an Excel spreadsheet.